asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_032-Science_UI-Update_Metadata.md

 ##Scenario

-The following steps describe how the OOI cyberinfrastructure system will update the metadata.
+The following steps describe how the operator or project scientist will update the metadata.

-Steps:

 1. When a data product is reprocessed, update all data product metadata values which have changed.
 2. Data product metadata shall include:

   1. Name of and link to the Data Product Specification document
   2. name of and link to the Data Product Algorithm code